Christchurch is in recovery following a series of earthquakes from September 4, 2010.

 Hotel Accommodation - Christchurch - City

-This landmark building is the first hotel to be built in the city since the 2011 earthquakes and the hotel is due to open it's doors in November 2013.
-Rydges Latimer Christchurch features 138 guest rooms and extensive banquet facilities...
+This landmark building is the first hotel to be built in the city since the 2011 earthquakes and opened its doors in November 2013.
+Rydges Latimer Christchurch features 138 guest rooms and extensive banquet facilities with a capacity to...
 More...